alantao912/alantao912/README.md

 Computing for common good.

-Cosmonaut in spirit; pushing through new frontiers.
+Cosmonaut in spirit; pushing through to new frontiers.